 Other than an obvious traumatic injury, it’s sometimes hard to determine when your eyes need emergency care.
-The experts at Rocky Mountain Eye Center, with locations in Missoula, Hamilton, and Butte, Montana, encourage their patients to schedule a visit whenever they’re concerned about their eye health.
+The experts at Rocky Mountain Eye Center, with locations in Missoula, Hamilton, Helena, and Butte, Montana, encourage their patients to schedule a visit whenever they’re concerned about their eye health.
 There are a few conditions, however, that require medical attention sooner rather than later.
 Significant eye pain, sudden vision loss, and signs of a worsening eye infection can all require emergency care.
 Schedule a visit today.

 Any time you have a foreign object embedded in your eye, cuts around your eye or across the eye itself, or blunt-trauma from a blow sustained during an accident or altercation, you should be evaluated by one of our optometrists as soon as possible.
 Significant injuries may require further treatment from one of our onsite ophthalmologists.
 Rocky Mountain Eye Center has a physician on-call 24/7.